LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 Friendica), adding on top of it some Friendica specific features such as groups and circles management.
-With this respect, it takes a different approach compared to other existing solutions like the very feature-complete [Relatica](https://gitlab.com/mysocialportal/relatica) app, in trying to look familiar to users with some UI they are intuitively familiar with.
+With this respect, it takes a different approach compared to other existing solutions like the very feature-complete [Relatica](https://gitlab.com/mysocialportal/relatica) app, in trying to look familiar to users with some UI they are already accustomed to.

 This project is all about experimenting and learning, so please be _patient_ if you find some bugs or missing features.